General Motors Logo

-The company offers a full range of services related to mechanical engineering – this is the main message of the emblem.
-General Motors logo is an example of minimalism and completeness.
-Lines and symbols leave the impression of a self-contained and harmonious structure.
+The company offers a full range of mechanical engineering services.
+This is the main message of the emblem.
+The General Motors logo exemplifies minimalism and completeness.
+Its lines and symbols leave the impression of a self-contained and harmonious structure.

 General Motors: Brand overview